Back in April we reported that Rockwell had updated the “life cycle” listing of its 1756-ENBT module to “End Of Life.”

 And it goes without saying that if you know the reasons behind Rockwell’s reversal of the ENBT’s EOL we’d love to hear them!

-Just fill in the “leave a reply” form at the bottom of this page to let us know the rest of the story.
+Just fill in the “post a comment or question” link below to let us know the rest of the story.